-3 Prerequisites
+2 Prerequisites

-A strong understanding of programming and a solid background in discrete mathematics, including probability, are necessary prerequisites to this course.
+A solid background in discrete mathematics, including probability, is a necessary prerequisite to this course.

-- MIT students: This course is the header course for the MIT/EECS Engineering Concentration of Theory of Computation.
+This course is the header course for the MIT/EECS Engineering Concentration of Theory of Computation.
 You are expected to have taken 6.001 Structure and Interpretation of Computer Programs and 6.042J/18.062J Mathematics for Computer Science, and received a grade of C or higher in both classes.
-If you do not meet these requirements, you must talk to a TA before registering for the course. - SMA students: All SMA students are required to take this course.
-If you do not think you have sufficient background, please talk to Prof. Lee.
+If you do not meet these requirements, you must talk to a TA before registering for the course.